Custom package

 If True, old will be pre-existing (old) ExportedChatInvite used to join.

-joined_invite
+property joined_invite

 Whether a new user joined through an invite link to the channel or not.